Extended-Thunder/send-later/index.md

 ### Thunderbird hangs frequently on Windows

 *Note 1:* I don't know if this is still a problem, but I'm leaving it here in case it does come up again.

-*Note 2:* One way to avoid any laggy behavior in Thunderbird is to ensure that the Send Later option "Console log level" is set to "Info" (or "Warn" "Error" or "Fatal").
+*Note 2:* One way to avoid any laggy behavior in Thunderbird is to ensure that the Send Later option "Console log level" is set to "Info" (or "Warn", "Error", or "Fatal").
 High debug log activity seems to bog Thunderbird down over time.

 A number of Send Later users on Windows have reported that when they